tst-race/race-quickstart/README.md

 ___If you are NOT using an Android device, continue from [this page](no-android.md#first-deployment)___

+If you encounter any problems, try consulting the [troubleshooting tips](troubleshooting.md) or contact us at <race@twosixtech.com>.

 ```
 rib deployment local create --name=basic \
     --linux-client-count=4 \